 A majority of the whole number of members of the Legislature shall constitute a quorum.
-For purposes of meetings of the full Legislature, the words "whole number" means the total number of Legislators if there were no vacancies and none of the persons were disqualified from acting, (for example, if the whole Legislature is 14 the majority is 8).
+For purposes of meetings of the full Legislature, the words "whole number" means the total number of Legislators if there were no vacancies and none of the persons were disqualified from acting, (for example, if the whole Legislature is 14 the majority is 8 or if the whole Legislature is 16 the majority is 9).